 The highest honors that the Government can bestow on Colonel Bailey can never repay him for the service he has rendered the country.
 He has saved the Union a valuable fleet, worth nearly two million dollars, and he has deprived the enemy of a triumph which would have emboldened them to carry on this war a year or two longer.

 Thanks of Congress

 A grateful Congress responded by brevetting Bailey to the rank of brigadier general and by awarding him the Thanks of Congress.
-Bailey was one of only fourteen men to receive the distinction during the Civil War and the only one who was not an army or corps commander at the time.
+Bailey was one of only fourteen men to receive the distinction during the Civil War and the only one who was not an army or corps commander.
 On November 10, 1864, President Abraham Lincoln appointed Bailey brigadier general of volunteers (effective November 19) and submitted the nomination to the Senate on December 12.
-The nomination expired on March 4, 1865, because the Senate failed to act upon it.
+The nomination expired on March 4, 1865, because the Senate did not act upon it.
 Lincoln resubmitted the nomination on March 7, but Bailey resigned from the army on July 7, 1865, before the Senate acted upon the nomination.

 In 1867, two former Confederate bushwhackers murdered Bailey as he was escorting them to jail after arresting them for rustling.
-Bailey’s killers, Lewis and Perry Pixley, were never brought to justice.
-Bailey is buried at Evergreen Cemetery, near Fort Scott, Kansas.
+Bailey’s killers, Lewis and Perry Pixley, escaped being brought to justice to justice.
+Bailey is buried at Evergreen Cemetery near Fort Scott, Kansas.